 With all of these tools at our disposal, we can get through COVID and other challenges thrown at us, if we get creative and do it together.

 Beyond Virtual Icebreakers – More tools for online meetings

-- Zoom – Zoom offers a few best practices ideas, such as: launch a poll and share results; share a blank page, maze, or word search and give attendees Drawing Tools; create a “meet and greet” using chat; launch a test and use Chat to collect initial reactions.
+- Zoom – Zoom offers a few best practices ideas, such as: launch a poll and share results; share a blank page, maze, or word search.
+Also, give attendees Drawing Tools; create a “meet and greet” using chat; launch a test and use Chat to collect initial reactions.

-- Guided Insights – One of my favorite source, after searching the web and a myriad of discussion groups, was Guided Insights, a facilitation, training and strategic communications consulting firm founded by Nancy Settle-Murphy.
+- Guided Insights – One of my favorite sources was Guided Insights.
+They are a facilitation, training and strategic communications consulting firm founded by Nancy Settle-Murphy.

-- New Social Learning Blog – find 10 online icebreakers including some that may sound familiar include Two Truths and a Lie, Three Words, What’s on your Reading List?, and Same and Different
+- New Social Learning Blog – find 10 online icebreakers.
+Includes familiar exercises: Two Truths and a Lie, Three Words, What’s on your Reading List?, and Same and Different